CodeHub-ui/STONE-PAPER-SCISSOR/README.md

 ## How to Play
 1. Upon running the program, you will be prompted to enter your choice:
-   - 1 for Stone
+   - s for Stone
-   - 2 for Paper
+   - p for Paper
-   - 3 for Scissor
+   - z for Scissor
 2. The computer will randomly select its choice.
 3. The program will display both choices and the result of the round (Win, Lose, or Draw).
 4. The game can continue for multiple rounds until the player decides to quit.